VCGiordano/inventory-scanner/README.md

-# Bernie's Scanner v17 Fixed Bottom Controls
+# Bernie's Scanner v19 - No Undo + Variant Display

-Changes from v16:
+Built from v17 path because v18 was not implemented.

-- UNDO and LOG buttons are fixed to bottom of screen
+Changes:
-- Buttons now stay visible on phones and C66
+- Removes visible UNDO button
-- Added bottom padding to avoid overlap
+- Keeps LOG fixed at bottom
-- Slightly reduced result area height
+- Shows variant/detail information on scan confirmation

-Keeps:
+- Shows variant/detail information in scan log
-- v14 stable scan architecture
+- Uses SKU/Barcode label since SKU equals barcode in this store
-- no reload scanning
+- Does not touch scanner/focus/keyboard behavior

-- log viewer
+Important:
-- undo
+- Log is in-memory only.
-- PIN fix
+- Railway restart/redeploy clears the log.